freelancerwebro/pizzahut-ordering/README.md

 ```

 # How to customize your order
-Open the following file and modify the `default_order` section as you like.
+Open the file bellow and modify the `default_order` section as you like.
 ```
 vi src/config/core.py
 ```